-PlayVS wants every high school to have an eSports team
+PlayVS wants every high school to have an esports team

 Eight season matches will be played online, with the top teams competing in a LAN tournament in front of a live spectator audience organized by PlayVS.

-PlayVS is also partnering with NFHS Network, a live streaming platform for high school sports, to broadcast some of the games to spectators.
+PlayVS is also partnering with NFHS Network, a live-streaming platform for high school sports, to broadcast some of the games to spectators.

 As it stands now, colleges and esports organizations have to rely on relationships with publishers and tournament results to get a clear view of the top young talent.
 But there are surely many players slipping through the cracks.